A 6.4-magnitude earthquake hits the North Atlantic Ocean - ExBulletin

 A 6.4-magnitude earthquake hits the North Atlantic Ocean

-(Reuters) – A 6.4-magnitude earthquake hit the North Atlantic Ocean, the US Geological Survey said on Monday.
+The US Geological Survey (USGS) said a 6.4-magnitude earthquake struck the North Atlantic Ocean.

-The US Geological Survey said the quake occurred at a depth of 10 kilometers (6.21 miles).
+The US Geological Survey stated that the earthquake was recorded at a depth of 10 km.

+The earthquake occurred at 8:28 PM (UTC) on July 10.
+The USGS tweeted, adding, “Notable earthquake, preliminary information: M 6.4 – North Atlantic.”

-The US Tsunami Warning System issued no tsunami warning after the 6.4-magnitude earthquake in the North Atlantic Ocean.
-(Reporting by Lavanya Ahir in Bengaluru)
+The agency did not issue any tsunami warning after a 6.4-magnitude earthquake hit the North Atlantic Ocean.

 |